alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 </div>

 I don't have an immediate use for this, but I like the effect, and the subtle sense of depth it creates.
+The contents of the box with `inner-shadow` looks like it's below the page, while the box with `outer-shadow` floats above it.

 [inset]: https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow#inset